bmukund21/connect-jenkins-to-github/README.md

-Connect Jenkins to GitHub
+Connect Jenkins to GitHub \n
-pushing from github
+pushing from github \n
+Running test from github